 It's important to keep this inheritance property in mind so that you can use your tags to filter effectively.

-You can define hooks for your Gherkin tests that automatically perform specific actions either before or after an event.
+hooks for your Gherkin tests that automatically perform specific actions either before or after an event.
 Hooks can be associated with the Feature, with Scenarios, and with steps.

 Hooks are created as handlers in the associated SenseTalk script.
 They aren't specifically referenced within the Gherkin Feature itself.
 If a handler of the appropriate name is in the SenseTalk script, it gets run when required.
 For example, to have a hook run before every Scenario is run, you would include a handler such as the following: